-- ensure the beacon(s) is located within the operational radius of the MEOLUT used for the test,

-- select a frequency channel to avoid as much as possible interference with operational channels, - transmit a minimum of 200 bursts at a minimum of five second intervals at four transmit power levels into the antenna (nominally 37, 32, 27 and 22 dBm).
-If a directional antenna is used, the transmit power levels shall be in terms of EIRP (at the same four levels). - determine the threshold to an accuracy of $\pm [2]$ dB - for each transmitted burst, collect all received bursts at the MEOLUT and capture the C/No value and report the transmitted power level into the antenna and EIRP of each received burst, - compile the lists of all messages produced and determine the number of valid/incomplete messages (NVIM) and complete messages (NCM), - determine the number of transmitted bursts (NTB) that should have been received.
+- ensure the beacon(s) is located within the coverage area of the MEOLUT used for the test, - select a frequency channel to avoid as much as possible interference with operational channels, - transmit a minimum of 200 bursts at a minimum of five second intervals at four transmit power levels into the antenna (nominally 37, 32, 27 and 22 dBm, with an accuracy of $\pm [1]$ dB).
+The antenna pattern, the start and stop time of the test, and the transmitter location information shall be provided.
+If a directional antenna is used, the transmit EIRP levels shall be 37, 32, 27 and 22 dBm, with an accuracy of $\pm [1]$ dB. - determine the overall C/N0 distribution, - for each transmitted burst, collect all received bursts at the MEOLUT and capture the C/N0 value and report the transmitted power level into the antenna or EIRP of each received burst.